berto/berto.com/docs/2021-10-18-the-120Hz-experience.md

+_This article was first posted on our Rows.com "tech" channel on Slack messaging on 2021-10-19._

 Today apple is announcing their next-gen laptops and chips.

 We will see, as it's expected, new Apple silicon with many important improvements over what was gen1 (Apple m1).
 We will also see other improvements: I think mostly focused on screens (ProMotion/ 120Hz?) and cameras, with at least 1080p with better FOV, head tracking, better light handling with ML.
 Battery bumps can be there or not, depending on how much power vs. weight they want - these are Pro machines anyway.
 A big question is how powerful will gpus be, and if apple will continue the tradition of custom sw (Metal etc) or if they'll get on the "standards" (DirectX OpenGL etc etc).